 Winter Interest Shrubs That Brighten Your Landscape

-Shamrock Holly Shrubs: Ilex glabra 'Shamrock" was chosen for its compact habit and bright, glistening foliage.
+Shamrock Holly Shrubs are at the top of our list, for their compact habit and bright, glistening foliage make them a standout in any yard!
 This dwarf, evergreen shrub makes an excellent hedge or border plant.
-The dense twiggy habit displays an abundance of black berries throughout winter.
+The dense twiggy habit displays an abundance of blackberries throughout winter.
 Be sure to add the male Ilex glabra 'Nordic' to ensure berry production.

-Olive Martini Eleagnus: Olive Martini Elaeagnus produces vibrant colored evergreen foliage that is edged in gold.
+If you want an edgier, less mainstream landscape then bring the party to your yard with the Olive Martini Elaeagnus!
+This stunning shrub produces vibrant-colored evergreen foliage that is edged in gold!
 Sometimes called Silverberry, it creates a striking display on a sunny border or when used as a privacy screen/buffer.

-Blue Pacific Juniper: Blue Pacific Juniper is a versatile, sprawling ground cover that tolerates hot, dry locations in full sun.
-Blue Pacific cascades over retaining walls and adds a beautiful blue color to the winter landscape.
+Last on our list of evergreen shrubs to provide immeasurable winter interest is the Blue Pacific Juniper.
+This shrub is a versatile, sprawling ground cover that tolerates hot, dry locations in full sun.
+Blue Pacific cascades over retaining walls and adds a beautiful blue color to the winter landscape!

 Flowering Shrubs for Winter Interest

-Mahonia Winter Sun: Mahonia Winter Sun is a beautiful, evergreen shrub that becomes a dramatic focal point for the winter garden due to its bright burst of yellow flowers beginning in January.
-Use as a privacy hedge or buffer screen.
+A popular and iconic flowering shrub is Mahonia Winter Sun.
+Mahonia is a beautiful, evergreen shrub that becomes a dramatic focal point for the winter garden due to its bright burst of yellow flowers, usually bursting to life at the beginning of January.

 Shrubs with Colorful Bark

-Yellow Twig Dogwood: In the winter landscape, the yellow buds of this Dogwood shrub standout, especially when grown against a dark-colored background or when displayed in a snowy landscape.
-Sometimes called Cornus sericea.
+First on this list of shrubs with colorful bark is the Yellow Twig Dogwood.
+In the winter landscape, the yellow buds of this Dogwood shrub stand out, especially when grown against a dark-colored background or when displayed in a snowy landscape.

-Red Twig Dogwood: Red Twig Dogwood is a winner due to its fiery red stems in the winter.
-In the summer, the flowers give way to beautiful porcelain blue berries that are adored by birds.
+As a sister to the Yellow Twig Dogwood, the Red Twig Dogwood is another winner due to its fiery red stems in the winter.
+In the summer, the flowers give way to beautiful porcelain blueberries that are adored by birds.
 When the days begin to shorten and the temperatures begin to fall, delicate tones of red and purple are displayed in the leaves before they drop.
-The best thing, it's deer-resistant.
+Not to mention this show-stopping shrub is deer resistant!

-Midwinter Fire Dogwood: The Midwinter Fire Dogwood shrub is an all year round show stopper.
+Next on the list of shrubs with colorful bark is the Midwinter Fire Dogwood.
+The Midwinter Fire Dogwood shrub is an all-year-round show stopper.
 In the spring it has interesting foliage that is a warm blend of pale yellow to a faint red, giving it a unique look.
 In the winter, the bark is a fiery kaleidoscope of yellow to red shades.

 Shrubs with Winter Berries

-Viburnum Blue Muffin: Viburnum Blue Muffin one of the most versatile Viburnums available today.
+Another berry-producing shrub to love is the Viburnum Blue Muffin!
+The Blue Muffin is one of the most versatile Viburnums available today.
 It's more compact than other Arrowwood viburnums, and it fits easily into even the smallest of residential landscapes.
-It then produces hundreds of intense blue berries in late summer and fall.
+It then produces hundreds of intense blue berries in late summer through early winter.
 The berries not only add interest to the winter landscape but attract songbirds to the garden.

-This is just a small list of winter interest shrubs.
+Above is just a small list of winter-interest shrubs.
 If you need help making choices or just want to discuss other plants available, you can contact one of our plant specialists and we'll be happy to help out.

-Shrubs can be planted just about any time of the year.
+Shrubs can be planted at just about any time of the year.
 One of the best times to plant shrubs is in the fall through early spring.
-Planting in the fall, allows the shrubs to establish a healthy root system during the colder months, without requiring regular watering.
-Planting in early spring will kick start your gardening season providing year-long enjoyment.
+Planting in the fall allows the shrubs to establish a healthy root system during the colder months without the need for regular watering.

 Until Next Time, stay warm and enjoy the winter landscape.